Environmental Improvement Group

 - Think about the practicalities – is it something that will really improve your neighbourhood?
 Do you think it really is feasible?
 Would it be cost effective?

 - Contact other tenants, leaseholders and members of the community to see if they support your suggestion.
-If you need some help doing this, please let us know.
+We have created this form to help you collect some responses.

 What we've done so far

-Over the years, we've completed a wide range of projects to improve the places where our customers live.
+Over the years, we've completed a wide range of projects to improve the places where our tenants live.

 Courtyard at Gatensbury Place

 The photo below shows the new courtyard garden at Gatensbury Place, where an EIG grant was used to turn a plain concrete courtyard into a beautiful flower garden with creative architecture, imaginative planting and new garden furniture, all of which helped transform the space into a popular social area for our tenants.